 Martial Arts and Mental Health

-Millennials are failing to launch with increasing regularity, and their younger teenaged brothers and sisters are in an even worse boat.
+Millennials are failing to launch with increasing regularity, and their younger teenaged brothers and sisters are in an even worse situation.
 Research shows that young adults today experience failure to launch through things like psychological issues and addiction.
 Martial arts training encourages mindfulness, which helps transition beyond the self into successful independence.

 Martial Arts And Mental Health

 Research shows there's a relationship between martial arts and mental health.
 When you work out, it stimulates the mind and body.
 If you're going to "run that extra mile,". you have to steel yourself.
 It's going to be tiring, and it's going to be uncomfortable; but you discover that you can do it.
 And when you do it, the reward is a thousand times greater than the difficulty experienced in acquiring it.
 Martial arts compounds this difficulty/reward spiral by constantly providing goals and feedback.

 The biggest reason that martial arts helps combat addiction is through facilitating personal self control in an individual.
 It's the same principle as finding an activity you enjoy, which is also physical, to help you lose weight.
 You can either hit the gym, or hit the tennis court.
 One or the other will be easier to maintain over time, depending on your preferences.
 With martial arts, you have to learn a certain family of moves.
 Then you have to spar with those moves.
 As you become better at sparring, you are upgraded in your classification of understanding; usually, as in karate, the way this upgrade is conveyed is through the kind of belt that is used to tie a gi, or traditional karate uniform.